Portugal breaks hottest May day record as Europe swelters in heatwave - MyJoyOnline

 While it is difficult to link individual extreme weather events to climate change, scientists say climate change makes heatwaves more frequent and more intense.

-The UN warned on Thursday that global average temperatures are likely to continue at or near record levels this year and for the next four years.
+The UN warned on Thursday that global average temperatures were likely to continue at or near record levels this year and for the next four years.

-The 11 hottest years ever recorded all happened from 2015 onwards, and the UN's weather and climate agency said this trend was predicted to continue, with a new hottest-ever year "likely" before 2031.
+The 11 hottest years ever recorded occurred from 2015 onwards, and the UN's weather and climate agency said this trend was expected to continue, with a new hottest-ever year "likely" before 2031.

 Latest Stories